softcite/software-mentions/README.md

 >  ./gradlew eval_software_split [-PgH=/custom/grobid/home -Ps=0.8 -Pt=10]
 ```

 In this mode, by default, 90% of the available data is used for training and the remaining for evaluation.
-This ratio can be changed by editing the corresponding exec profile in the `pom.xml` file.
+This default ratio can be changed with the parameter `-Ps`.
+By default, the training will use the available number of threads of the machine, but it can also be specified by the paramter `-Pt`.
+The grobid home can be optionally specified with parameter `-PgH`.
+By default it will take `../grobid-home`

 ## Training data import